stmilne/icds_docs/docs/03_SubmittingJobs.md

 ### A Note on Requesting Resources

-Requesting more resources for a job will increase its time in the queue as it must wait longer for resources to be allocated.
-Typically, parallelized code will see a reduction in overall runtime as more resources are requested.
-The total time to solution is ultimately reduced when the job strikes a balance by requesting the minimal amount of resources needed to provide a reasonable speedup.
-The goal of a resource request is to obtain the necessary computational resources to complete a task while minimizing the time to solution.
-An optimal resource request is the minimal amount of computational resources that allows a computational task to run to successful completion.
+The resource directives should be populated with resource requests that are adequate to complete the job but should be minimal enough that the job can be placed somewhat quickly by the scheduler.
+The total time to completion of a job consists of the amount of time the job is queued plus the amount of time it takes the job to run to completion once placed.
+The queue time is minimized when the bare minimum amount of resources are requested, and the queue time grows as the amount of requested resources grows.
+The run time of the job is minimized when all of the computational resources available to the job are efficiently utilized.
+The total time to completion, therefore, is minimized when the resources requested closely match the amount of computational resources that can be efficiently utilized by the job.
+During the development of the computational job, it is best to keep track of an estimate of the computational resources used by the job.
+Add about a 20% margin on top of the best estimate of the job's resource usage in order to produce a job's resource requests used in the scheduler directives.

 It's useful to examine the amount of resources that a single laptop computer has, or **1 laptop-worth of resources**, as a reference.
 A modern above-average laptop, for example, may have an 8-core processor and 32 GB of RAM.
 If a computational task can run on a laptop without crashing the device, then there is absolutely no need to submit a resource request larger than this.